How to Scout Startups at Accelerators and Hackathons Before Demo Day

 • Unilever Foundry: Invested in and pilot-partnered with over 200 accelerator graduates worldwide, fueling in-house innovation and portfolio returns.

-Pipeline Management: Turning Scouting Into Closed Deals
+How to Turn Scouting Into Closed Deals

 Accelerator scouting dramatically increases the volume of startups entering your deal funnel.
 Without a robust pipeline system, investors risk letting great companies slip away.
 Essential steps include:

-• Centralized Database: Log every new contact—no matter how early their stage.
+• Centralized Database: Log every new contact no matter how early their stage.

 • Follow-Up Automation: Set reminders to reconnect post-program or after traction milestones.